Gary Hart: 1988 presidential campaign

 The New York Times opined that some compared Hart's press conference to Richard Nixon's "Last Press Conference" of November 7, 1962, in which Nixon blamed the media for his loss in the 1962 California gubernatorial election and did not take responsibility for his own actions.
 Hart, in fact, received a letter from Nixon himself commending him for "handling a very difficult situation uncommonly well".
 The unprecedented nature of the investigation and reporting on Hart's personal life was widely noted and reported at the time; The New York Times said the situation "will certainly provoke a needed debate on his contention that the system has gone out of control."
 Having withdrawn from the presidential race, Hart left for Ireland to spend time away from the media with his son.
 He rented a cottage in Oughterard, though he remained in contact with key members of his team.
 What news did filter out was that he was not excluding a return to the race.
-The New York Times also pointed to his odd ambivalence toward the presidency even before being caught by "the system": "Only half of me wants to be President. [...]
+The New York Times also pointed to his odd ambivalence toward the presidency even before being caught by "the system": "Only half of me wants to be President. ...
 The other half wants to go write novels in Ireland.
 But the 50 percent that wants to be President is better than 100 percent of the others."

 His campaign chairwoman, Colorado congresswoman Patricia Schroeder, jumped into the race following Hart's withdrawal, but soon after withdrew herself at an emotional press conference on September 28, 1987.

-In December 1987, Hart returned to the race, declaring on the steps of New Hampshire Statehouse, "Let's let the people decide!"
+In December 1987, Hart returned to the race, declaring on the steps of the New Hampshire Statehouse, "Let's let the people decide!"
 Hart said that the other candidates did not represent his new ideas of strategic investment economics, military reform and "enlightened engagement in foreign policy."
 Hart warned, "We could lose more young Americans unnecessarily in the Persian Gulf."
 He initially rose to the top of the polls nationally, and second behind Massachusetts Governor Michael Dukakis in New Hampshire, but was soon confronted with more negative stories about prior debts from his 1984 campaign.
-He competed in the New Hampshire primary and received 4,888 votes, about 4 percent.
-After the Super Tuesday contests on March 8, in which he won no more than 5 percent of the vote, Hart withdrew from the campaign a second time.
+He competed in the New Hampshire primary and received 4,888 votes, about four percent.
+After the Super Tuesday contests on March 8, in which he won no more than five percent of the vote, Hart withdrew from the campaign a second time.
 Eventual Democratic nominee Michael Dukakis lost the 1988 United States presidential election by a substantial margin in both the popular and electoral vote, by margins unequaled since, winning in only 10 of 50 states.

-A Miami Herald editor who participated in the paper's initial Hart scandal stories disputed the possibility of a conspiracy theory involving Lee Atwater as published in The Atlantic.
+A Miami Herald editor who participated in the paper's initial Hart scandal stories disputed the possibility of a conspiracy theory involving Lee Atwater as published in The Atlantic, which described a reputed deathbed admission by Atwater that he had staged the incident with Donna Rice aboard the yacht Monkey Business.